tonyvict/tp/docs/UserGuide.md

 ### Scheduling a lesson : `schedule`

-Schedule a lesson foe a student with date, time and duration.
+Schedule a lesson for a student with date, time and duration.

 Format:
 `schedule INDEX start/START_TIME end/END_TIME date/DATE sub/SUBJECT`